 Jamie Anderson – Williams

 Jamie Anderson farms with his parents at Williams in the south western Wheatbelt.
 The Anderson family bought the property as Jamie finished high school, where they leased it out before running their own flock of merino sheep and cropping.
-Jamie is now a proud supplier of oats for OatUP.
+Jamie is now a proud supplier of regenerative oats for Dirty Clean Food.

 Jamie first came across regenerative agriculture through his friend from the local football team, Steve Ford.
 Steve had been leasing part of Jamie's farm and using a disc seeder and biological inputs in their cropping program.
 Jamie liked how this approach was working on his farm, and has since been working with Col Bowey, a regenerative agronomist, to improve his soil health and focus on transitioning over to a regenerative system.